intjelic/python-sfml/doc/sphinx/source/building.rst

 version of the interpreter, but I'm not sure that's the case for all of them as well as Windows.)

-Also note that the generated file won't be called ``sf.so`` but something like ``sf.cpython-32mu.so``.
+(Also note that on GNU/Linux, the generated file won't be called ``sf.so`` but something like ``sf.cpython-32mu.so``.
+I don't know about Windows.)

-A recurring problem with the Python 3 version of this binding is that the SFML API uses raw strings a lot.
+The second problem is that the SFML API uses raw strings a lot.
 This maps well into Python 2: you just use normal string litterals most of the time, except that when you want to use the Unicode functionality exposed in the :py:class:`sf.Text` class.

 However, in Python 3, string literals are Unicode by default, and you need to use the ``b`` prefix if you want a raw string.
 For example,